Biography

 Personal Statement

 His research at Mass.
 Eye and Ear/Harvard Medical School delved deep into the intricate pathogenesis of ocular diseases and viral evolution.
 During his PhD at the University of Toronto, he identified the genome sequence code that confers enhancer activity in embryonic stem cells and other tissues using functional genomics experiments and computational approaches, revolutionizing our understanding of gene regulation.
 Additionally, his novel investigation into the epigenomic alterations instigated by macroH2A.1 (histone variant) in the hippocampus of mice pinpointed its pivotal role in driving gene expression changes during fear conditioning.
 Subsequently, for his Post-doctoral research at BC Cancer, he focused on decoding the epigenetic/epigenomic regulation (DNA methylation and histone modification) responsible for cancer pathogenesis associated with different mutational backgrounds in breast and ovarian cancer using single-cell experimental approaches.
-His endeavours also encompassed decoding the mechanisms underlying cancer drug resistance and metastasis, driving the necessary transcriptional reprogramming.
+His endeavors also encompassed decoding the mechanisms underlying cancer drug resistance and metastasis, driving the necessary transcriptional reprogramming.

 Areas of Specialty